SamyakJain-DS/end-to-end-data-analysis/README.md

 # End-to-End Electronics Market Analysis Platform

 This project simulates a complete, professional data science workflow, from initial data acquisition to the deployment of a live, interactive web application.
-The platform gathers data on electronic devices (laptops and smartphones), processes it through a robust data engineering pipeline, and allows users to perform custom market analysis through a user-friendly interface.[1]
+The platform gathers data on electronic devices (laptops and smartphones), processes it through a robust data engineering pipeline, and allows users to perform custom market analysis through a user-friendly interface.
 It showcases a full-stack skill set encompassing data engineering, data analysis, API development, and cloud deployment.

 ## Live Demo & System Architecture